Joist and beam protector tape installed on wood deck frame. Colorado Springs

 We suggest that all wood framing uses a joist protector tape designed to protect wooden structure from water damage.

-Click on the images below to view larger…
+Click on images below to view larger…

-These pictures show the wet and dry pressure treated framing used in building decks.
+These pictures show the wet and dry pressure-treated framing used in building decks.

-Wet pressure treated stair framing
+Wet pressure treated stair framing.
+Colorado Springs

 1 – Wet pressure-treated framing for deck stairs.